BeppiMenozzi/Knob/README.md

 # Rotating Knob Selector

-A customizable and very powerful button that replicates the behaviour of a knob with discrete values.<br><br>
+A customizable selector that replicates the behaviour of a knob with discrete values.<br><br>
 <img src="ezgif.com-b175d4980a.gif"><br><br>
 The knob is a very powerful tool, that I could not find in the Android panorama: